 An Account Holder may terminate its Master Account only by giving the Reserve Bank not less than five business days prior written notice.
 The notice must indicate the date upon which the Account Holder desires to close the Account Holder's Master Account and provide instructions for the transfer of any remaining balance in the Master Account.

-A Respondent may terminate a Transaction and Service Fee Settlement Authorization (in the form of Appendix 2) or a Pass-Through Agreement (in the form of Appendix 3) by giving its Administrative Reserve BankARB not less than five business days prior written notice, unless a shorter period of notice is agreed to in writing by its Administrative Reserve BankARB or except as otherwise specifically provided in another Reserve Bank Operating Circular.
+A Respondent may terminate a Transaction and Service Fee Settlement Authorization (in the form of Appendix 2) or a Pass-Through Agreement (in the form of Appendix 3) by giving its ARB not less than five business days prior written notice, unless a shorter period of notice is agreed to in writing by its ARB or except as otherwise specifically provided in another Reserve Bank Operating Circular.

-A Correspondent may terminate a Transaction and Service Fee Settlement Authorization (in the form of Appendix 2) or a Pass-Through Agreement (in the form of Appendix 3) by giving its Administrative Reserve BankARB and its Respondents not less than one business day prior written notice to the other parties, except as otherwise specifically provided in another Reserve Bank Operating Circulars 3 and 4 with respect to check and ACH services.
+A Correspondent may terminate a Transaction and Service Fee Settlement Authorization (in the form of Appendix 2) or a Pass-Through Agreement (in the form of Appendix 3) by giving its ARB and its Respondents not less than one business day prior written notice to the other parties, except as otherwise specifically provided in another Reserve Bank Operating Circular.

-A Reserve Bank may terminate a Master Account Agreement (in the form of Appendix 1), Transaction and Service Fee Settlement Authorization (in the form of Appendix 2), Pass-Through Agreement (in the form of Appendix 3), or any Other Account Agreement at any time by notice to the Account HolderFinancial Institution but will endeavor to give not less than five business days prior notice11.
-Reserve Banks generally terminate a pass-through relationship effective on the last day of a reserve maintenance period.
+A Reserve Bank may terminate a Master Account Agreement (in the form of Appendix 1), Transaction and Service Fee Settlement Authorization (in the form of

+Appendix 2), Pass-Through Agreement (in the form of Appendix 3), or any Other Account Agreement at any time by notice to the Financial Institution but will endeavor to give not less than five business days prior notice11.
 Unless otherwise agreed by a Reserve Bank, termination of a Master Account Agreement results in immediate termination of the Account Holder's Master Account.
 A Reserve Bank may terminate a Financial Institution's Master Account or access to some or all Financial Services even if the Reserve Bank does not terminate the relevant agreement or authorization form under this section.

-Termination of an Financial Institution's agreement or authorization form, Master Account, or access to Financial Services under this section by a Financial Institution does not affect any the Financial Institution's responsibility for liability or obligation incurred by the Financial Institution to arising from transactions received by a Reserve Bank before or on the effective date of the termination in connection with the Financial Institution's Master Account or access to Financial Services.
+Termination of a Financial Institution's agreement or authorization form, Master Account, or access to Financial Services under this section does not affect the Financial Institution's responsibility for liability or obligation incurred by the Financial Institution to a Reserve Bank before or on the effective date of the termination in connection with the Financial Institution's Master Account or access to Financial Services.

-2.11 RISK CONTROLS AND CONDITIONS ON SETTLEMENT ARRANGEMENTS, AND ACCOUNTS AND FINANCIAL SERVICES
+2.11 RISK CONTROLS AND CONDITIONS ON SETTLEMENT ARRANGEMENTS, ACCOUNTS AND FINANCIAL SERVICES

-Notwithstanding any other provision to the contrary in Section 2.10, a Financial Institution may be required by its ARB to maintain at all times settlement arrangements acceptable to its ARB.
+Notwithstanding any provision to the contrary in Section 2.10, a Financial Institution may be required by its ARB to maintain at all times settlement arrangements acceptable to its ARB.
 The ARB may, among other things, set certain conditions or limitations on such Financial Institution's capacity to terminate its Master Account or Correspondent-Respondent relationship under this section.

-In addition, the ARB may require a Financial Institution that engages in certain transactions to maintain adequate balances with a Reserve Bank in such amount as the ARB determines, as permitted by the first paragraph of Section 13 of the Federal Reserve Act and policies of the Boardof Governors.
+In addition, the ARB may require a Financial Institution that engages in certain transactions to maintain adequate balances with a Reserve Bank in such amount as the ARB determines, as permitted by the first paragraph of Section 13 of the Federal Reserve Act and policies of the Board of Governors.